Long Term Disability For Neurological and Cognitive Disorders Attorneys

 How long will it take to resolve my case?

 There is no simple answer to this question.
 Every claim process is slightly different depending on the healthy condition, the insurance benefits available, and the procedures for accessing them.
-When Abell and Capitan Law is handling a disability insurance claim, we fight diligently for the fastest resolution possible in each case.
+When Abell and Capitan Law is handling a long term disability insurance claim, we fight diligently for the fastest resolution possible in each case.

 Call Abell and Capitan Law For a Free Consultation Today

-If you are dealing with a neurological or cognitive disorder and need disability benefits, call our team at Abell and Capitan Law for a free consultation today at (267) 419-7888 or reach out to us online.
+If you are dealing with a neurological or cognitive disorder and need long term disability benefits, call our team at Abell and Capitan Law for a free consultation today at (267) 419-7888 or reach out to us online.
 Our experienced attorneys know what it takes to get you the benefits you deserve, and now is the time to get started.
-There are no attorney fees unless the insurance company pays you the disability benefits you are owed.
+There are no attorney fees unless the insurance company pays you the benefits you are owed.